IS IT WORTH GETTING MY BASEBALL CARDS GRADED

 Another key consideration is how grading could impact the value of the card.
 Higher graded cards from the major services command a premium in the collectibles marketplace.
 Mint condition cards that grade gem mint (GM/MT) 10 often sell for significantly more than raw, ungraded copies.
 The degree to which grading increases value depends a lot on the specific card and current market conditions.
 Older, premium vintage cards tend to benefit more from grading in terms of percentage value boost compared to modern commons.
 It’s important to carefully research recent sale comps of graded vs ungraded copies to get an accurate picture of potential return on investment.

-Read also: WATERBURY REDS BASEBALL CARDS
+Read also: TOP BASEBALL CARDS TO BUY RIGHT NOW

 Along with potentially boosting resale value, grading also gives collectors the satisfaction of owning a professionally certified collectible.
 Some view graded cards as superior display pieces worthy of elaborate encasing.
 This is a non-monetary value factor to consider.
 The cost of grading must also be taken into account.
 Major services charge fees of $10-$20 per card which can add up quickly for large submissions.
 There is also the risk that after paying to grade, the card could come back with a lower unanticipated grade that actually decreases its value from an ungraded state.
 Submission insurance is available but adds to costs.